 Financial Information

-Our startup costs are projected to be around $100,000, covering equipment, marketing, and initial operating expenses.
-We anticipate generating $200,000 in revenue in our first year, with a steady growth trajectory leading to $500,000 by year two.
-Ongoing expenses will include staff salaries, materials for projects, and marketing costs, which we will monitor closely to maintain a positive cash flow.
+Our startup costs are projected at about $100,000, covering equipment, marketing, and initial operating expenses.
+We expect $200,000 in revenue in our first year with steady growth to $500,000 by year two.
+Ongoing expenses include staff salaries, project materials, and marketing spend, all monitored closely to keep cash flow positive.

 Legal and Compliance

-We will ensure compliance with all local business registration requirements and obtain necessary permits for landscaping work.
-Additionally, we will focus on protecting our intellectual property by trademarking our brand name and designs where applicable.
+We will meet all local business registration requirements and obtain permits required for installation work.
+We will also review trademark options for our brand name and any signature design assets.

 Operational Plan